Gamepad: Continued refinements

 The original Sega Genesis/Mega Drive control pad has three face buttons, but a six-button pad was later released.
 The SNES controller also featured six action buttons, with four face buttons arranged in a diamond formation, and two shoulder buttons positioned to be used with the index fingers, a design which has been imitated by most controllers since.
-The inclusion of six action buttons was influenced by the popularity of the Street Fighter arcade series, which utilized six buttons.

-For most of the 1980s and early 1990s, analog joysticks were the predominant form of gaming controller for PCs, while console gaming controllers were mostly digital.
+The inclusion of six action buttons was influenced by the popularity of the Street Fighter arcade series, which utilized six buttons.For most of the 1980s and early 1990s, analog joysticks were the predominant form of gaming controller for PCs, while console gaming controllers were mostly digital.
 This changed in 1996 when all three major consoles introduced an optional analog control.
 The Sony Dual Analog Controller had twin convex analog thumbsticks, the Sega Saturn 3D Control Pad had a single analog thumbstick, and the Nintendo 64 controller combined digital and analog controllers in a single body, starting a trend to have both an analog stick and a d-pad.

 Despite these changes, gamepads essentially continued to follow the template set by the NES controller (a horizontally-oriented controller with two or more action buttons positioned for use with the right thumb, and a directional pad positioned for use with the left thumb).

-Gamepads failed to achieve any sort of dominance outside of the home console market, though several PC gamepads have enjoyed popularity, such as the Gravis PC GamePad.

 Three-dimensional control

-Though three-dimensional games rose to prominence in the mid-1990s, controllers continued to mostly operate on two-dimensional principles; in order to move with six degrees of freedom, players would have to hold down a button to toggle the axis on which the directional pad operates, rather than being able to control movement along all three axes at once.
-One of the first gaming consoles, the Fairchild Channel F, did have a controller which allowed six degrees of freedom, but the processing limitations of the console itself prevented there from being any software to take advantage of this ability.
-In 1994 Logitech introduced the CyberMan, the first practical six degrees of freedom controller; due to its high price, poor build quality, and limited software support, it sold poorly.
+Though three-dimensional games rose to prominence in the mid-1990s, controllers continued to mostly operate on two-dimensional principles.
+Players would have to hold down a button to change the axes along which the controls operate rather than being able to control movement along all three axes at once.
+One of the first gaming consoles, the Fairchild Channel F, did have a controller which provided six degrees of freedom, but the processing limitations of the console itself prevented there from being any software to take advantage of this ability.
+In 1994, Logitech introduced the CyberMan, the first practical six-degrees-of-freedom controller; however, it sold poorly due to its high price, poor build quality, and limited software support.
 Industry insiders blame the CyberMan's high profile and costly failure for the gaming industry's lack of interest in developing 3D control over the next several years.

-The Wii Remote is shaped like a television remote control and contains tilt sensors and three-dimensional pointing which allows the system to understand all directions of movement and rotation (back and forth around the pitch, roll, and yaw axes).
-The controller is also multifunctional and includes an expansion bay which can be used with different types of peripherals.
-An analog stick peripheral called "Nunchuk" also contains an accelerometer but unlike the Wii Remote, it lacks any pointer functionality.
+The Wii Remote is shaped like a television remote control and contains tilt sensors and three-dimensional pointing which the system uses to understand all directions of movement and rotation (back and forth around the pitch, roll, and yaw axes).
+The controller is also multifunctional and has an expansion port which can be used for a variety of peripherals.
+An analog stick peripheral, called "Nunchuk," also contains an accelerometer but unlike the Wii Remote, it lacks any pointer functionality.

-Uses
+Grip

+Gamepads may be gripped differently for better ergonomics or a gaming advantage.